 Tesla profits plunge as it grapples with slumping electric vehicle sales

-Mounting competition in the stuttering electric vehicle market is taking the juice out of Tesla.
+Mounting competition in the stuttering electric vehicle market is taking some of the juice out of Tesla.

 The automaker's first-quarter profit plummeted 55% as falling global sales and price cuts sliced into the EV maker's revenue and earnings.
 The company said Tuesday it made $1.13 billion in profit from January through March, compared with $2.51 billion in the same period a year ago.
 Revenue was $21.3 billion, down 9% from last year, the company said.